-As to rigid-body dynamics, Euler created it more or less singlehandedly.
-15 His decisive breakthrough came in 1750, with Découverte d'un nouveau principe de Mécanique, whose significance is comparable to Newton's book.
+As to rigid-body dynamics, Euler created it more or less single-handedly.
+His decisive breakthrough came in 1750, with Découverte d'un nouveau principe de Mécanique, whose significance is comparable to Newton's book.
 There, Euler obtained equations of motion for a rigid body moving around a fixed point under external forces.
-A few years later, he had another insight (Euler 1765a).
+A few years later, he had another insight.
 In Recherches sur la connoissance mécanique des corps, he explained that, in addition to mass, or resistance to translation, matter has another basic property.
 It is the moment of inertia, i.e. resistance to rotation around some instantaneous axis.
-He unified all his results on this fundamental object in Theoria motus corporum solidorum (1765b).
-His last breakthrough was in Formulae generales pro translatione quacumque corporum rigidorum.
-There, he had a deep kinematic insight: any rigid transplacement-the most general sense of motion for a rigid body-is equivalent to a translation and a finite rotation (Euler 1776b).
-He was inspired to take up this problem by Lagrange, who at Berlin had handled this topic in his (1773).
-Like d'Alembert before them in France, they studied rigid motion so at to extend Newton's program in celestial mechanics.
-The Briton in 1687 had modeled the planets as particles.
+He unified all his results on this fundamental object in Theoria motus corporum solidorum.
+Like d'Alembert before him, Euler studied rigid motion so as to extend Newton's program in celestial mechanics.
+The Briton in 1687 had modelled the planets as particles.
 But, that made it impossible to treat the gravitational phenomena they exhibit as extended bodies: precession, nutation, libration, and tidal locking.
-To explain these, Euler and Lagrange had to model a planet as a rigid body.
+To explain these, d'Alembert and Euler had to model a planet as a rigid body.